WeeabooGod/GLRManager/README.md

 x64 seems to be what is required based on testing.

+# How to install
+Simply unzip the release into any manner of folder/directory.

 # How to use
 If you come from using ImaniiTy Greenluma Reborn Manager, you might find it to function quite similarily, just no longer with python.